Flying student's 'perfect' emergency landing

 In an audio recording from the cockpit, a member of air traffic control staff can be heard guiding Max Sylvester.

-He safely landed the Cessna plane at Jandakot Airport in Perth after circling for an hour.
+It was his first time flying the Cessna plane, but he safely landed it at Jandakot Airport in Perth after circling for an hour.

 Chuck McElwee, the flight school's owner, said: "There was no damage at all to the plane.
 Matter of fact, it was a perfect landing."